-Addis Ababa a strategic aviation hub between China and Africa.
+I later realized, through further research, that China Communications Construction Company labeled on the billboard outside the airport is in charge of the airport construction project.
+The Ethiopian government aims to make Addis Ababa a strategic aviation hub between China and Africa.
 The Bole International Airport is a project the Ethiopian Airlines Group signed with China Communications Construction in 2017.
-According to recent research by Gordon Pirie on China's strategic aviation projects through the BRI projects, the airport was funded with a loan of USD 345 million from China's Exim Bank and anticipated continued cooperation with China as part of a planned USD 3 billion airport outside Addis Ababa (Pirie 2020: 80).
+According to recent research by Gordon Pirie on China's strategic aviation projects through the BRI projects, the airport was funded with a loan of USD 345 mio. from China's Exim Bank and anticipated continued cooperation with China as part of a planned USD 3 bio. airport outside Addis Ababa (Pirie 2020: 80).
 It reflects the rapid increase of trade, aid, and infrastructure projects in Addis Ababa since the mid-1990s.
 Pirie's study also shows that Addis Ababa is only one of the many strategic aviation hubs between China and Africa.
 Among more than 30 African countries that have signed an infrastructure finance agreement with China, the biggest recipients are resource-rich countries: Angola, Ethiopia, Nigeria, and Sudan.
 Among other projects, most prominent are the transport projects that include railway, road, and airports connecting different parts of Africa with cities in China.
 In addition to Addis Ababa, there exist 77 construction and associated hardware projects at airports in Africa, including Angola, Kenya, Nigeria, Rwanda, Senegal, and Zambia.
-The investment model involves loans and grants, but also part-exchange deals over oil and minerals (Pirie 2020: 77-80).
+The investment model involves loans and grants, but also part-exchange deals over oil and minerals.
+(Pirie 2020.
+77-80)